nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

 1. Whenever possible, inputs are on the left and outputs are on the right.
 1. Field text uses a common size of 50mils.
 1. The Value field is prefilled with the object name.
+1. Description and keywords properties contain the relevant information.

 ### Symbol Names